caiocvelasco/caiocvelasco.github.io/index.md

 [Check it out here!](https://github.com/caiocvelasco/project04-venv-dbt-from-s3-parquet-to-snowflake-external-tables-scd-type-2)

 This project uses a Virtual Environment to extract Parquet files stored in S3 Buckets.
 External Tables were In Snowflake following Snowflake's Storage Integration and External Stage procedures.
-Then, dbt perfors the Transformation step and materialize an scd type 2 table in the Silver Layer into the Gold schema, following the Medallion Architecture.
+Then, dbt perfors the Transformation step and materialize an SCD TYPE 2 table in the Silver Layer following the dbt incremental strategy.
+Then, it is materialized into a View in the Gold schema, following the Medallion Architecture.

 <img src = "assets/img/dbt_2_transformation.jpg">